highcharts/highcharts/ts/Dashboard/README.md

 In the [documentation](https://highcharts.com/docs/dashboards/instalation), you can find more information on how to do that and what are the other ways of importing the Dashboards.

 ## Components
 Each dashboard is built with different components.
-You can add the most basic HTMLComponent where you can add some text, image etc.
+You can add the most basic `HTMLComponent` where you can add some text, image etc.
-To create a chart you can add ChartComponent.
-If you would like to show your data in a tabular way use the DataGridComponent.
-Also useful might be to show some individual numbers/indications, for that use the KPIComponent.
+To create a chart you can add `HighchartsComponent`.
+If you would like to show your data in a tabular way use the `DataGridComponent`.
+Also useful might be to show some individual numbers/indications, for that use the `KPIComponent`.

 To properly show the component you have to declare the `id` of a cell where it should be placed and the `type` of that component.
 An example of how the component might look like: